 Date and time information.
 Digital cameras will record the current date and time and save this in the metadata.

 Camera settings.
-This includes static information such as the camera model and make, and information that varies with each image such as orientation,
+This includes static information such as the camera model and make, and information that varies with each image such as orientation, aperture, shutter speed, focal length, metering mode, and film speed information.

-GPS receiver connected to the camera.
+Location information, which could come from a GPS receiver connected to the camera.
 As of 2004 only a few cameras support this, though.
 Some people therefore use a normal receiver to track their movements, and then post-process the images by matching the timestamps in the images with the log from the receiver and can so add the missing information to images.

 Descriptions and copyright information.
-Again this is something which is most often done when post-processing the images, as only high-end camera models let the user choose a text for these fields
+Again this is something which is most often done when post-processing the images, as only high-end camera models let the user choose a text for these fields.)

 So just in case the information is incorrect in this 'header' the images appear chrnologically disoriented in an image organizer like PICASA.